adityabhutada/verify/README.md

    sqlite3 db.sqlite < migrations/init_db.sql
    ```

+3. Create a `logs/` directory for the application's log files and make sure it
+   is writable by the web server.
+By default, webhook activity is recorded in
+   `logs/webhook.log` and submission errors are written to
+   `logs/submit_error.log`.

-3. Ensure `db.sqlite` is writable by the web server.
+4. Ensure `db.sqlite` is writable by the web server.

 After these steps the application can be served by your preferred PHP server.